isopink/isopink.github.io/_posts/2025-07-04-Linear Algebra(2).md

 ---
 layout: single
-title: Linear Algebra (1)
+title: Matrices and Their Properties
 ---

-In this post, we will introduce the basics of linear algebra.
-The contents of this post are organized as follows:

-1. Systems of Linear Equations
-2. Matrices
-3. Solving Systems of Linear Equations
-4. Vector Spaces

----

-# Matrices and Their Properties

 Matrices play a central role in linear algebra.
 They can be used to represent systems of linear equations in a compact form, and they also represent linear functions (linear mappings).
 Before discussing these applications, let us first define what a matrix is and what operations can be performed with matrices.
+The contents of this post are organized as follows:

+1. Definition of a Matrix
+2. Matrix Addition and Multiplication
+3. Identity Matrix
+4. Properties of Matrix Multiplication
+5. Inverese and Transpose
+6. Symmetric Matrix
+7. Multiplication by a Scalar
+8. Linear Systems as Matrices

 ---

-## 2.2 Matrices
+## 1. Definition of a Matrix

-### Definition 2.1 (Matrix)
+### Definition 1.1 (Matrix)

 With $m, n \in \mathbb{N}$, a real-valued $(m,n)$-matrix $A$ is an $m \times n$-tuple of elements $a_{ij}$, $i = 1, \dots, m, \; j = 1, \dots, n$, which is ordered according to a rectangular scheme consisting of $m$ rows and $n$ columns: